-37 Swimming Pool Water Features (Waterfall Design Ideas)
+Swimming Pool Water Features (Waterfall Design Ideas)

-Welcome to our gallery of swimming pool features.
-These pictures feature a variety of water features designed specifically for pools to enhance their beauty.
-There are a wide variety of water features available.
-Some of the most popular types of features are waterfalls, fountains, cascades, sheetfalls, walls and spillways.
+This guide features a variety of water features designed specifically for pools to enhance their beauty.
+There is a wide variety of water features available.
+Some of the most popular types of features are waterfalls, fountains, cascades, sheetfalls, walls, and spillways.
 Swimming pools can greatly enhance the atmosphere of one’s home.
 Aside from primarily providing fun and recreation for family members, swimming pools also increase the aesthetic appeal of your home and at the same time, boost its value.

 Since it is considered to be a large part of the yard and a main attraction for most houses, enhancing its beauty should also be given attention to.
-If you want to elevate the overall interest of your natatorium and transform it into a stunning work of art, adding a feature is one of the solutions you can take.
+If you want to elevate the overall interest of your design and transform it into a stunning work of art, adding a feature is one of the solutions you can take.

 Aside from the visual impact, pool features also add a bit more fun in terms of use.
-The addition of a vertical element of water also makes your swimming pool come to life while elevating the level of experience by using flowing water which runs over your body from beautifully cascading waterfalls.
+The addition of a vertical element of water also makes your swimming pool come to life while elevating the level of experience by using flowing water, which runs over your body from beautifully cascading waterfalls.
 Shooting splash jets can also feel like small hydro massages which make you feel relaxed while taking your dip in the pool.

 With the primary purpose of beautifying a poolscape, aesthetics play a big part in choosing the right feature for your swimming pool.
 Whether it may be a simple one or a towering six foot tall waterfall that has a grotto, a stunning feature improves the look of your backyard and gives your guests a sight to enjoy.
 However, aesthetics and visual impact aren’t the only factors that you have to consider to create a feature that will leave you and your guests in awe.

 Sound – Most homeowners opt for an added feature for their home not only because of the visual aesthetics but also because of the sound it produces.
 It is equally significant to establish the mood that your water feature will create.
-A well designed lagoon feature must not only be visually appealing but is equally enticing to other senses.
+A well designed feature must not only be visually appealing but is equally enticing to other senses.
 Ambient noises like the sound of flowing waters are said to produce a relaxing vibe and a calm atmosphere.
 While opting for a quiet environment, go for features that do not produce sound.

 Flow of the water – Dynamics is also a significant part of accent design for pools.
 The flow of a bubbling brook design, including its direction and how it enters the pool can cause corresponding effects to the overall look of the water feature.
 Fluidity in motion is one the factors which makes such features visually satisfying.
 While some may opt to go with dynamic aquatic enhancements, others may choose to go with the stillness of water.
 Some features produce a stunning mirror like surface that emanates tranquility.